Skip to main content

 Amelia Earhart Fellowship Award

-Applications for the 2019 Fellowships must be received or post-marked by November 15, 2019 to Zonta International.
+Applications for the 2024 Fellowships will be available on the Zonta International website in July 2024 and completed applications must be received or post-marked by November 15, 2024 by Zonta International.
 There is no local award for this fellowship.
 More information can be found on the Zonta International website www.zonta.org

 ____________________________________________________